If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 You can tell if a result is a video thumbnail because it has a small image next to it.
 When you click on the image, it will expand and play the video.

-Both video features can help you stand out in the search results and get more clicks to your website.
+Both features can help you stand out in the search results and get more clicks to your website (if you are hosting that video).

 This is a group of images that appear in the organic results for specific queries.

-When a user searches for something that has multiple images associated with it, such as “puppies playing” or “kittens smiling,” they may see this SERP element at the top of the results.
+When a user searches for something that has multiple pictures associated with it, such as “puppies playing” or “kittens smiling,” they may see this SERP element at the top of the results.

 Breadcrumbs help users understand a page’s relationship to the structure of your website.